-- (i) Note: The basis of the community service facility is allocated among the buildings based on some reasonable method (e.g., units or square footage).
+- Note: The basis of the community service facility is allocated among (i) the buildings based on some reasonable method (e.g., units or square footage).
 This is similar to how costs attributable to common areas are allocated among buildings.
 If buildings will be placed in service over multiple years, buildings placed in service in the earlier year can only include costs from the community service facility in eligible basis if such costs were incurred prior to the end of the year in which such buildings were placed in service (unless the owner elects to defer the start of the credit period).
 As a result, to the extent costs associated with the community service facility, or other common elements, are incurred in a later year, the buildings placed in service in the first year may not be able to include their share of those costs in basis and that portion of the costs would not generate credits for any of the buildings.
 When a project located in a difficult development area received an allocation in Year 1, and seeks an additional allocation in Year 2 when the area in which it is located is not a difficult development area, the maximum amount allocable in Year 2 is equal to the excess of the amount of credits that would be allocable to the project in Year 2 based on 100% of its Eligible Basis over the amount of credits allocated to the project in Year 1.
 PLR 9712003 (December 11, 1996). - (ii) Use of bond proceeds to finance community service facility.
-Bond counsel takes the position that bond proceeds cannot be used to finance a community service facility that is used by non-residents on the basis that the facility is not functionally related and subordinate to the residential rental project. - h.
+Bond counsel generally take the position that bond proceeds cannot be used to finance a community service facility that is used by non-residents on the basis that the facility is not "exclusively" for the use of project residents and, therefore, is not functionally related and subordinate to the residential rental project.
+In other words, the costs of such a facility are not qualifying costs for purposes of the bond 95-5 test, even though such costs may be includible in eligible basis for purposes of section 42. - h.
 Comment: Legislation providing an appeal process for difficult to develop area and qualified census tract designations was introduced in the House in 2014; however, the bill was never passed.
 H.R.
 5198, 113th Congress (2014). - i.
 Comment: Legislation has been introduced in the House to provide a 50% Eligible Basis boost for rental housing targeting extremely low-income households for allocations made after December 31, 2014.
 H.R.
 2721, 114th Congress (2015).
 This bill was referred to the Subcommittee on Higher Education and Workforce Training on November 16, 2015; however, the bill was never passed.
 See also H.R.
-1662, 114th Congress (2015). - D. Property Purchased During Construction.
+1662, 114th Congress (2015).

+D. Property Purchased During Construction.